Lower School (Preschool-Fourth Grade)

 8/9s student in between library bookshelves

-Reading in the 8/9s focuses on developing a strong sense of self as a reader.
+Reading focuses on developing a strong sense of self as a reader.
 Students expand their reading comprehension skills: retelling, summarizing, making connections, making predictions, visualizing, and making inferences.
 They learn to read nonfiction texts for information and learn how to share this information with others.

 Writing this year combines a study of both the craft and mechanics of good writing.
 Students learn spelling patterns and rules, grammar, and sentence structure.
 They learn about rules of capitalization and punctuation.
 They learn the difference between a fragment and a sentence and apply this understanding to their own writing.
 Writing work this year includes personal narrative, letter writing, descriptive writing, some free writing, and writing to support the work students are doing in social studies, math, and science.